 - Popcorn: You will need 8-10 cups of popped popcorn.

-- White chocolate: I prefer white chocolate melting wafers but white chocolate chips can be used.
+- White chocolate: I prefer white chocolate melting wafers but white chocolate chips can be used or even almond bark.

 How to Make White Chocolate Popcorn